-The VARSS report 2016 presents veterinary antibiotic sales data in the UK from 2012 to 2016, livestock sectors’ usage data and antimicrobial resistance data for England and Wales from 2014 to 2016.
+The UK-VARSS 2017 Report presents veterinary antibiotic sales data in the UK from 2013 to 2017, food-producing animal sectors’ usage data and antibiotic resistance data from 2015 to 2017.

-The supplementary material provides further details including antibiotic resistance data including those from Scotland and Northern Ireland.
+The UK-VARSS 2017 Supplementary Material provides further details including antibiotic resistance data from Scotland and Northern Ireland.

-The VARSS highlights report summarises key facts from the main report.
+The UK-VARSS 2017 Highlights summarises key facts from the main report.

-The VARSS Powerpoint set has been prepared from the VARSS 2017 report of 2016 data on antibiotic sales, antibiotic use and antibiotic resistance.
+The UK-VARSS 2017 PowerPoint set has been prepared from the UK-VARSS 2017 Report with data on antibiotic sales, antibiotic use and antibiotic resistance.
 On each slide there is a page number referenced to the main report to enable those using the slides to read full description and analysis of the figures.
-The Powerpoint set has been made available in downloadable format to allow pick and mix for your presentations on antibiotic use and antibiotic resistance
+The PowerPoint set has been made available in downloadable format to allow pick and mix for your presentations on antibiotic use and antibiotic resistance.

 Antibiotic sales data